parallelcomputingabo/Homework-3/README.md

 For the tiled matrix, I have used TILE_WIDTH of 16, I tried 32 but 16 was slightly faster in most of cases (I think because we have relatively small matrices).

 Naive results go in data/<case>/result.raw, and the tiled version is saved as data/<case>/result_tiled.raw.
-Neither overwrites the original output.raw.

 ## Interpretation